vijaynvb/GC_TodaAPI/Diagrams/SequenceDiagram.md

-﻿# generate sequence diagram for the models in the project
+﻿# generate sequence diagram for the todocontrollers
 # using mermaid syntax

 ```mermaid